 My memory has been severely impacted.

 Although I was completely unable to focus and retain basic information while actively starving myself, I’ve found little improvement during recovery.
 When I was working I could barely remember driving there.
 Now I find myself relying on one-too-many alarms just to remind me to eat or take medication.

-My short term memory is by far the worst.
+My short-term memory is by far the worst.
 I find myself having the same conversations with my partner over and over until he’s exhausted trying to explain that we’ve talked about it already.

 It never ceases to amaze people just how quickly I can forget something.

-The depression and anxiety can be crippling.
+Depression and anxiety can be crippling.